 On Friday, October 18, we will have the concluding events of our school's centennial.
 Visitors are welcome to attend the lecture by renown architectural historian-theorists Alexander Tzonis and Liane Lefaivre, and talks by Marlon Blackwell, Merrill Elam, and Frank Harmon on the architecture of regionalism in the age of globalization.
 Visitors should make hotel reservations in advance; Saturday, October 19 is a Clemson home football game and Clemson hotels will be costly and require a two-night stay.
 Rooms should be available on Thursday night and hotels in Greenville, Easley, and Seneca will offer other options within a 30 mile radius.
 See Visitor's information above for directions and parking information.

-The 2014 Spring Graduate Open House for prospective admitted and wait-listed applicants is not yet scheduled.
-Please check back.
-Meet in the Lee III reception area at 10:45, and join us for lunch at noon.
-The open house will provide an informal opportunity to meet program directors, students, and faculty, ask questions and learn more about our programs, tour our Clemson facilities, and get a sense of life in Lee Hall and in Clemson.
+The Spring Graduate Open House is primarily for prospective admitted and wait-listed applicants.
+(See the application review schedule above.)
+The Open House will meet in the Lee III reception area at 10:30, followed by lunch with faculty and students at noon.
+The open house provides an informal opportunity to meet program directors, students, and faculty, ask questions and learn more about our programs, tour our Clemson facilities, see studios in session, and get a sense of life in Lee Hall and in Clemson.
 We encourage you to use the morning or afternoon to tour the campus and town, and view housing options.
-If you are an admitted or wait-listed applicant and will attend the open house, we request your RSVP in advance; please send your RSVP to Michelle McLane, Student Services Coordinator, at firstname.lastname@example.org.
+If you are an admitted or wait-listed applicant and will attend the open house, we request your RSVP (and names of any traveling companions) in advance; please send your RSVP to Michelle McLane, Student Services Coordinator, at email@example.com.
 See Visitor's information above for directions and parking information.

 For more information about "Becoming an Architect, The Profession, Careers in Architecture, and What It's Like to Work As An Architect," start with "The Basics" on the NCARB site.
 See also the "Careers in Architecture" webpage from the American Institute of Architects, as well as the ARCHcareers.org website.